web-shuriken/web-shuriken/README.md

-### Hey there Carlos here 👋
+Carlos E Alford: Doing my best for all things web, lets innovate and inspire.

 ![My banner image with a computer screen and shurikens](./webshuriken-monitor-banner.png "My banner")

 ![Twitter Follow](https://img.shields.io/twitter/follow/webshuriken?style=social)

-## Aspiring junior web developer.
+## Full Stack developer

 - 🔭 School of Code graduate, cohort 12
-- 📚 I'm currently learning Nextjs, Auth0 and MongoDB
+- 📚 I'm currently working on an App to learn React Native and TypeScript.
-- 🌱 2022 goal: to get my first junior developer job and contribute to open source
+- 🌱 2022 goal: to get my first developer job and contribute to open source
-- 👯 I'm looking to collaborate with other web developers
+- 👯 I'm looking to collaborate.
 - ⚡ Fun fact: Used to play tennis competitively with a rank now I just play for fun.

 ---